Logo Dresdner Silber und Metallveredlung GmbH

 Gilding services

-• Gold plating on high-quality connectors
+• Gold plating with precise gold layer thickness on high-quality connectors

 Advantages of gold plating